-The Company's lines and substations were revalued at year-end 2015.
-The revaluation was based on two methods.
-First, it was based on the estimated reconstruction cost of the transmission system, which was calculated by independent experts at the beginning of the year and projected to year-end 2015.
-Second, the operating value was measured using a cash flow analysis.
-The valuation period was 2016-2025, with the future operating value calculated thereafter.
-The year's revaluation was based on the operating value on the assumption that investment would equal the depreciation of the current asset base.
+In accordance with the provisions of the International Accounting Standard, the Company's transmission lines and substations were revalued as at year-end 2021.
+Two methods were applied in the revaluation.
+First, it was based on the transmission system's reconstruction cost as estimated by independent experts at year-end.
+Second, the Company's operating value was estimated using cash flow analysis.
+The valuation period was from 2022 to 2029, with the future operating value calculated thereafter.
+The revaluation conducted during the year was based on the operating value of the Company's current assets using the assumption that investment would equal the depreciation of the current asset base.
 The discounting of future cash flows was based on the weighted average cost of capital (WACC) determined for the Company with respect to power-intensive consumers and distribution system operators.
+Information on that revaluation is provided in note 32c.
+The revaluation falls under Level 3 of the fair value hierarchy.